How much energy self-sufficiency can Perth solar and battery achieve?

 Adding an EV or pool significantly increases both consumption and the opportunity to use solar directly:

-- EV (20,000km/year at 15kWh/100km = ~3,000kWh/year): At midday solar charging, the EV is "fuelled" on surplus generation that would otherwise export at 10c.
+- EV (20,000km/year at 15kWh/100km = ~3,000kWh/year): At midday solar charging, the EV is "fuelled" on surplus generation that would otherwise export at only 2c off-peak.
 Increases consumption but if charged on solar surplus, doesn't reduce self-sufficiency significantly

-- Pool pump (10kW system + pool): Running the pool pump 8am–2pm during solar generation is highly effective — effectively free pool operation during summer
+- Pool pump (10kW system + pool): Running the pool pump 8am–2pm during solar generation is highly effective.
+It's effectively free pool operation during summer

 Both add load that can be efficiently served by midday solar surplus, making them more compatible with high self-sufficiency than they appear at first glance.